EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 {::nomarkdown}</div>{:/}

-#### Header information
+### Header information
 {::comment}
 /docs/outputs/lmf_output/#header-information
 {:/comment}

-The header information presents a condensed synopsis of some key settings that are used in the the calculation.
+The header information presents a condensed synopsis of some key settings that are used in the calculation.

 ~~~
  LMF:      nbas = 2  nspec = 2  vn 7.11.i  verb 35